itaych/Ice-T/README.md

 This should generate `icet.xex` and `icet_axlon.xex` in the `Ice-T/bin` directory.

 ### Usage
-In the "Doc" directory please see `icet.txt` for the full user guide, or `quickstart.txt` for a minimal guide on getting Ice-T running in the [Altirra](https://www.virtualdub.org/altirra.html)  Atari 8-bit emulator.
+In the "Doc" directory please see `icet.txt` for the full user guide.
+If you don't have an Atari computer handy, see `quickstart.txt` for a minimal guide on getting Ice-T up and running in the [Altirra](https://www.virtualdub.org/altirra.html) emulator.